-Warning: Unless it is November 5th, Do Not Fit the connector onto a battery until you have fitted the crimp terminals or the leads may short together.

-37. Place the battery connector clip in its housing in the lower half of the connector.
-The Black wire is at the top.
+- Warning: Unless it is November 5th, Do Not Fit the connector onto a battery until you have fitted the crimp terminals or the leads may short together resulting in a fireworks display. - 37.
+Place the battery connector clip in its housing in the lower half of the connector.
+The Black wire is at the top. - Warning: Major damage to the motor drive board MOSFETs will occur if this clip is the wrong way round.
+Double check that the Red wire will line up with the side of the battery labled + .